Last Updated on

-If you want to capture any Google search traffic, if you want people to find your site through web searches, then you need to understand both how the Google algorithm works and Search Engine Optimization (SEO).
+If you want to capture any Google search traffic, if you want people to find your site through web searches, then you need to understand both how the algorithm updates works and Search Engine Optimization (SEO).

 Put simply, SEO is the process of optimizing your website so that it shows up in as many web searches as possible.

 But it’s not quite that simple.

 If you want to succeed with Google search, you need to optimize your website in very specific ways.

 Here are the six most important things to optimize for.

 Step #1: Optimize For Search Intent

-Google takes numerous factors into account when trying to determine the intent behind a certain search, such as the location of searcher, the words and phrases used, whether it’s a broad or specific query, and dozens of others.
+Google takes numerous factors into account when trying to determine the intent behind a certain search, such as the location of the searcher, the words and phrases used, whether it’s a broad or specific query, and dozens of others.
 Needless to say, it’s complex.